RemiMattheyDoret/AsynchronousTaskManager/README.md

 As soon as a *Task* objects is instantiated, the process of interest starts running.
 The *Task* objects are also responsible for pausing, resuming and stopping the process upon demand from the *TaskManager* (and therefore\e ultimately from the user).

-<ins>**PredefinedCppTask**</ins>
+<ins>**PredefinedCppTasks**</ins>

-Tasks that are predefined in C++ are stored in the class *PredefinedCppTask*.
-The *TaskManager* calls a static method of *PredefinedCppTask*, give it the name of the function specified by the userr in argument and receives a copy of the function to run.
+Tasks that are predefined in C++ are stored in the class *PredefinedCppTasks*.
+The *TaskManager* calls a static method of *PredefinedCppTasks*, give it the name of the function specified by the userr in argument and receives a copy of the function to run.
 This is then used when instantiating the *TaskCpp*

 <ins>**CppProcessController**</ins>